notabn/Traffic-Sign-Classifier/README.md

 ![alt text][image7] ![alt text][image8]

 The first image might be difficult to classify because ...

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 The code for making predictions on my final model is located in the tenth cell of the Ipython notebook.